Consumer Marketing Manager, IMG, London

 “Through the AUT Internz International Scholarship Programme I worked with non-profit organisation Play Rugby USA, who are based in New York’s Times Square.
 They gave me a huge amount of freedom with the work I was doing in their communications team, and gave me the opportunity to coach local youth.
 It was an amazing experience and being able to base myself in New York was pretty special.

-“I remained in New York after my internship finished, and also got to join the team at adidas.
-I worked in the adidas PR team, focusing on their fashion collaborations and dealing with local media like Vogue, GQ and Harper's Baazar on a daily basis.”
+“I remained in New York after my internship finished, and also had the opportunity to join the team at adidas.
+I worked in their PR team, focusing on their fashion collaborations and dealing with local media like Vogue, GQ and Harper's Baazar on a daily basis.”

 Henry didn’t have to wait long for his next international adventure, and is now living in London.

-“I now work for IMG, a global sports management powerhouse that owns and operates events like the UFC, FA Cup and EuroLeague Basketball, alongside athlete management of Novak Djokovic and Conor McGregor to name a few. ”
+“I now work for IMG, a global sports management powerhouse that delivers events like the UFC, Rugby World Cup, SailGP and EuroLeague Basketball, alongside the management of athletes like Novak Djokovic, Jordan Spieth and Lebron James to name a few.

 Advice for other students